purpleidea/flabbergast/flabbergast-manual.md

 ### Parsing (`lib:parse`)
 TODO

-### Self-Hosting Compiler (`lib:compiler`)
-There is a compiler capable of generating a real compiler in a target language that implements the KWS VM.
-Although this should be available on every platform to have supported that platform, it is rather useless for in-application settings.

 ### Apache Aurora (`lib:apache/aurora`)
 Configures jobs for running on the Apache Aurora framework, which managers long-running jobs on Mesos.